AdobeDocs/campaign-standard.en/help/sending/using/optimize-delivery.md

     * When checking your email for deliverability, you want to focus on four main categories: data quality, message and content, sending infrastructure, and reputation.
 For a deeper dive on this topic, refer to [this section](../../sending/using/about-deliverability.md).

-* When starting a new platform, apply the recommendations detailed [in this page](../../sending/using/starting-new-platform.md).
+* When starting a new platform, apply the recommendations detailed on [this page](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/switching-email-platforms.html#transition-process).

 * Contact your Adobe representative for assistance.